-• Electrostatic copier.
+Electrostatic copier.
 An electrostatic copier works by selectively arranging positive charges (in a pattern to be copied) on the surface of a non-conducting drum, then gently sprinkling negatively charged dry toner (ink) onto the drum.
 The toner particles temporarily stick to the pattern on the drum and are later transferred to paper and "melted" to produce the copy.
-Suppose each toner particle has a mass of $9.0 \times 10^{-16}$ kg and carries an average of 20 extra electrons to provide an electric charge.
+Suppose each toner particle has a mass of 9.0x10-16kg and carries the average of 20 extra electrons to provide an electric charge.
 Assuming that the electric force on a toner particle must exceed twice its weight in order to ensure sufficient attraction, compute the required electric field strength near the surface of the drum.